JO ANNE STRATTON

 Postdoctoral Researcher

 Moein obtained his master's degree in Cell and Molecular Biology in Iran in 2015.
 In 2016, he joined McGill's Integrated Program in Neuroscience (IPN), earning his PhD in 2021.
-During his PhD, he used single-cell RNA-sequencing to primarily study microglia.
+During his PhD, he used single-cell RNA-sequencing to study microglia.
 Moein has extensive background in analyzing high throughput transcriptomic and epigenomic data at bulk and single cell levels.
-During his postdoctoral fellowship in Dr. Stratton’s Lab, Moein will take advantage of his bioinformatic expertise to study neurodegenerative disease.
+During his postdoctoral fellowship in Dr. Stratton’s Lab, Moein is taking advantage of his bioinformatic expertise to study neurodegenerative disease.
 In his free time, Moein enjoys watching films, cooking, and relaxing with socio-political novels.

 MAXIME BIGOTTE